Morristown NJ Restraining Order Lawyer

 When an alleged victim files for a Temporary Restraining Order (TRO), the case will be scheduled for a Final Restraining Order (FRO) hearing.
 This hearing usually occurs within 10 days, and it takes place at the Superior Court, Family Part.
 At the FRO hearing, a Superior Court judge will determine whether a final restraining order should be issued in your case.

-Contact a Parsippany NJ Restraining Order Attorney to Discuss Your Case
+Contact a Mount Olive NJ Restraining Order Attorney to Discuss Your Case

-If you or a loved one has been charged with a domestic violence criminal offense or you are facing a restraining order in New Jersey, it is imperative that you contact an experienced criminal defense lawyer for help.
+If you or a loved one has been charged with a domestic violence criminal offense or you are facing a restraining order in Morris County, New Jersey, it is imperative that you contact an experienced restraining order lawyer for help.
 The legal process moves very quickly when dealing with restraining orders, so do not delay.
-Contact Mr. Tormey at his Morristown office location anytime at 866-949-6948 for a free consultation.
+Contact us at our Morristown office anytime at (908) 336-5008 for a free consultation.